yambo-code/yambopy/docs/source/tutorial.rst

 ----------------------------------------------------------------------------
 **by H. Miranda**

-In this tutorial we will deal with different aspects of running a BSE calculation with the help of yambopy:
+In this tutorial we will deal with different aspects of running a BSE calculation for optical absorption spectra using yambopy:

     1. Relevant parameters for the convergence